enz/pentobi/HACKING.md

 * libpentobi_base --
   General Blokus-specific functionality.
 * libpentobi_mcts --
-  Blokus player based on Monte-Carlo tree search (using libboardgame_mcts)
+  Blokus player based on libboardgame_mcts
 * pentobi_gtp --
   GTP interface to the player in libpentobi_mcts.
+  See pentobi_gtp/Pentobi-GTP.html for more information.
 * twogtp --
-  Tool for playing games between two GTP engines (currently only supported on Linux/GCC)
+  Tool for playing Blokus games between two GTP engines (currently only supported on Unix)
 * learn_tool --
-  Tool for learning the weights used for move priors in libpentobi_mcts
+  Tool for learning the move priors used in libpentobi_mcts

 Pentobi GUI Modules
 -------------------